bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Here the fine-tuned model went a bit off the rails repeating the same two words over and over again, which kind of makes sense in the context but is probably not correct.
 Interestingly, GPT-4 thought it was still a pretty good answer probably because the meaning is still about correct.
+Another quirk that the fine-tuning model picked up on was that I put two spaces after a period.
+In the RAG flow (since I didn't ask it to), it uses the more popular one space after period.
+So I guess fine-tuning did learn something about style!

 .. code::